 9. Ride on horseback across a lava field

 The most famous four-legged resident of Iceland is definitely the Icelandic horse.
 This isolated breed is known for its small size, short legs, and muscular body.
-It’s also famous for its five gaits, ability to resist the harsh Icelandic climate, and reliability.
+It’s also famous for its five gaits, its ability to resist the harsh Icelandic climate, and its reliability.

 As an animal that was once both an essential method of transport and a tool used for working, the Iceland horse holds a significant place in the traditional Icelandic lifestyle.
 Today, these beautiful animals are mostly used for leisure activities and enjoying nature.
 Exploring Iceland on horseback will allow visitors to see areas that are otherwise not accessible on foot or by car.